 The general settings affect only Liferay functionality, and don't have anything to do with any of the integration options on the other tabs.
 This tab allows you to customize Liferay's out-of-box behavior regarding authentication.
 Specifically, the General tab allows you to select from several global authentication settings:

 Authenticate via email address (default), screen name, or user ID (a numerical ID auto-generated in the database—not recommended).

-Enable / Disable automatic login.
-If enabled, Liferay allows user to check a box which will cause the site to "remember" the user's log in by placing a cookie on his or her browser.
-If disabled, users will have to log in manually.
+Enable / Disable automatic log in.
+If enabled, Liferay allows a user to check a box which will cause the site to "remember" the user's log in by placing a cookie on his or her browser.
+If disabled, users will have to log in manually always.

 Enable / Disable account creation by strangers.
 If you are running an Internet site, you will probably want to leave this on so that visitors can create accounts on your site.

-By default, all settings except for the last are enabled by default.
+By default, all settings except for the last are enabled.
 One default that is important is that users will authenticate by their email address.
 Liferay defaults to this for several reasons:

 An email address is, by definition, unique to the user who owns it.

 People can generally remember their email addresses.
 If you have a user who hasn't logged into the portal for a while, it is possible that he or she will forget his or her screen name, especially if the user was not allowed to use his or her screen name of choice (because somebody else already used it).

 If a user changes his or her email address, it is more likely that the user will forget to update his or her email address in his or her profile, if that email address is not used to authenticate.
 If the user's email address is not updated, all notifications sent by the portal will fail to reach the user.
 So it is important to keep the email address at the forefront of a user's mind when he or she logs in to help the user keep it up to date.

 For these reasons, Liferay defaults to using the email address as a user name.